- Addiction & recovery

 February 23, 2021

 As the COVID-19 pandemic continues and many states continue to be on statewide stay-at-home order, many people are wrestling with feeling bored.
-Under normal circumstances, we have plenty of ways to stimulate our brains and stave off boredom, like watching television or movies, exercising, cooking, or spending time with friends.
+Under normal circumstances, we have plenty of ways to stimulate our brains and stave off boredom, like watching television or movies, exercising, cooking, scrolling through social media, or spending time with friends.
 But when confined to the same day-to-day environment for long periods without structure, it’s understandable that our typical hobbies or activities are beginning to feel stale or unappealing.

 To break the monotony of staying at home all the time, people are seeking different forms of fun and stimulation, whether it’s mental, physical, or recreational.
 However, some people might find themselves leaning into using alcohol, cigarettes, or other substances as a way to just pass the time and escape from the current state of the world.
 Even people who wouldn’t regularly drink or smoke frequently are now finding themselves more inclined to do so.
 Without structure and stimulation in place, it may become difficult to moderate use and distract yourself from the urge to drink or smoke.
 But it’s not impossible.
 Here are some tips to bust boredom without substances.